valkey-io/valkey-swift/Sources/Valkey/Documentation.docc/Pubsub.md

 ### Subscribing

-Using ``ValkeyConnection/subscribe(to:isolation:process:)-(String...,_,_)`` we can subscribe to a single or multiple channels and receive every message published to the channel via an AsyncSequence.
-When we exit the closure provided the relevant `UNSUBSCRIBE` calls will be made.
+Use ``ValkeyConnection/subscribe(to:isolation:process:)-(String...,_,_)`` to subscribe to a single or multiple channels and receive every message published to the channel via an AsyncSequence.
+When you exit the closure provided, the Valkey client sends the relevant `UNSUBSCRIBE` messages.

 ```swift
 try await valkeyClient.withConnection { connection in